-Have you been wondering what is it that all Argentines are drinking at every hour of the day; in the park, the office, at their homes?
+Have you been wondering what is it that all Argentines are drinking at every hour of the day; in the park, in the office, at their homes?
 That, ladies and gentlemen, is known as mate (pronounced ma·te).
 Looking at it closely, drinking mate is simply slurping hot water through dried leaves, using a metal or wooden straw.
-It is highly suggested that, in your time in Argentina, you try mate.
-Drinking mate comes with a disclaimer though: it is what is referred to as ‘an acquired taste’.
+But, for Argentina’s culture it is so much more than that: would you like to feel a truly Argentinian?
+Start with trying mate!
+Though it comes with a disclaimer though: it is what is referred to as ‘an acquired taste’.
 Its semi-bitter, grassy and smoky flavor might be a little off-putting at first, but give it enough tries and you will be hooked.
-Starting to drink mate is like starting to smoke, at first you will do it because it is a social thing and before you know it you will be the proud owner of the mate kit (equipo de mate) and you will, at any cost, slurp on that fantastic herb.
+Let’s find out all about this yerba mate tea drink- like!

 Understanding what Mate is might be a little confusing at first, so bear with me.
 Firstly, the activity is called drinking mate.
 Secondly, the herb you ingest is called yerba mate.
 And finally, the hollowed-out dried-up pumpkin which acts as a cup for the yerba mate is called the mate.
 So to recap the mate is the hollowed-out dried pumpkin where you place the tea, the yerba mate, and the process of ingesting this is referred to as drinking mate.
 How are you doing so far?
 Good?
 Great!
 Let’s move on.

 2. Second step: Then, what is the Mate?